MetPX/sr3-examples/container-scaling/README.md

     `docker service scale sr3-example_subscribe-dd_all=1`
 9. Verify that the instance started up
     - `docker service ps sr3-example_subscribe-dd_all`
-        Checking for at least one task to be in the *Running* state
+        Checking that our task is in the *Running* state
     - `docker service logs sr3-example_subscribe-dd_all 2>&1 |grep instance`
         Should see a line something like *sarracenia.flow run pid: 10 subscribe/subscribe/dd_all instance: 1*.
     - `ls data/sr3/subscribe/dd_all`